xiaolin36/tdd-locker-robot/task/task-locker.md

 - Given a ticket is valid, When claim the bag, Then obtained the bag succeed.

 >
-1. Given 2 available space, 1 valid ticket link to a bag depositted, When claim the bag, Then the depositted bag can be obtained.
+1. Given 2 available space, 1 valid ticket link to a bag deposited, When claim the bag, Then the deposited bag can be obtained.

 - Given a ticket is invalid, When claim the bag, Then obtained the bag failed.